Love Or Legal?

 If you want to save on legal fees, there are prepaid legal plans that have affordable monthly rates.

 So you decide to follow your heart despite the possibility that he is marrying you for money.

 He claims he loves you and you want to believe it with all your heart.
-Why not ask proof of his love by signing a prenup?
+Why not ask for proof of his love by signing a prenup?
 He may counter that you don’t love or trust him enough because you’re letting him sign one.
-That counter accusation is sure to bring more doubt into the love equation.
+That counter-accusation is sure to bring more doubt into the love equation.

 If he really does love you, riches shouldn’t matter to him and he’d be eager to sign the document that will protect the wealth that you have accumulated over the years.

 A prenuptial agreement may sound cold especially if you’re a romantic at heart.

 Still, if your wealth will make a target for gold diggers, you should have sufficient means to protect yourself and your future heirs.
 A prenuptial agreement can help you resolve future legal issues and prevent the divorce from turning into a sordid mess.